Auckland Top 10

 The tallest structure in New Zealand, this 328 metres tower offers breathtaking views for up to 80 kilometres in every direction.
 Thrillseekers will enjoy the Skywalk and Skyjump.
 There's also a sky lounge for light refreshments, the Observatory restaurant and Orbit, a 360 degree revolving restaurant.

 There's good reason why Auckland is nicknamed the 'City of Sails'.
-Take to the harbour waters for a harbour cruise, jump on board a jetboat, experience a race on an America's cup yacht or, charter your own boat and enjoy the glorious views along with the locals.
+Take to the harbour waters for a harbour cruise, jump on board a jetboat, experience a race on an America's cup yacht or, charter your own boat and enjoy the glorious views along with the locals.3.
+War Memorial Museum

 The Auckland War Memorial Museum is situated in the Auckland Domain next to the suburb of Parnell and holds the world's finest collection of Maori treasures.
-You can also see a traditional Maori Culture Performance (run 3 times a day) for just $35 in the museum.
+You can also see a traditional Maori Culture Performance (run 3 times a day).

 Rangitoto Island is actually a dormant volcano.
 The island is a protected wilderness, popular with hikers, and there are guided tours to take visitors around the intriguing lava caves, rock formations and pohutukawa forests.
 Two ferries run from Auckland every day with the last ferry leaving the island at 4.00pm.